 Magnetism is usually bad for watches.
 It can make them run fast and affect movement accuracy, so it is recommended that you keep your watch away from magnets.
 Different steps can be taken to avoid magnetism, such as surrounding the movement with a soft iron clasp to prevent the formation of magnetic fields.
 Swiss watchmaker Breguet decided that they weren’t going to let anything as simple as a force of nature mess with their craft.

 By using silicon in the movement of the 7727, Breguet was able to negate the adverse effects magnetism would have on their watch.
-Then they upped the ante by actually putting a magnet inside the watch, just because.
+Then they upped the ante by actually putting a magnet inside the watch, just because they felt like it.
 Finally, the movement achieved a speed of 10 Hz, or 72,000 oscillations per hour, and to show it off, there’s a sub-dial on the watch featuring a hand that just sort of spins around really fast.

 7. Ulysse Nardin Grand Deck Marine Tourbillon

 The Ulysse Nardin Grand Deck Marine Tourbillon is a mouthful to say, and it will cost you a pretty penny.
 It costs $280,000, but it looks far from it.
 It’s a surprisingly understated watch for the cost, but don’t let that fool you; this bad boy still packs quite a punch.

 The watch clearly strays away from the standard look.
 Instead of the traditional three hand setup, the Grand Deck has a jumping hour complication (a digital display for the hours), and the minute hand is anchored at the top of the dial, and it is pulled across the dial by nanowires called Dyneema fibre, and they’re stronger than steel.
 The motion of the hand is meant to resemble the boom of a ship, and the rest of the watch is also heavily inspired by sailing.